wsrn829/DealerDashboardSalesAPI/README.md

 - Implemented distributed task processing and scheduling using Celery and Redis for efficient task execution and management during deployment on Heroku

 --------

+### The following is how I (Sarina) set up Celery and Redis as a distributed task system:

 During the deployment of DealerDashboard, I encountered a problem with data synchronization between the Inventory and Sales Microservices.
 Despite successfully deploying the three Microservices (Inventory, Service, Sales) on Heroku separately, along with three PostgreSQL databases, the Sales Microservice was not polling Automobile VIN from the Inventory Microservice.
 Consequently, the SalesForm could not create new Sale records.